guillaumecherel/monapmc/README.md

 The previous results gave us a first check that:

 - MonAPMC is at least as efficient as APMC, i.e. MonAPMC's parallelisation scheme has no cost over the speed of the algorithm or quality of the posterior sample.
 - MonAPMC more efficient when parallelism and model run time variance grows,
 - The bias in the model run time does not propagate to the posterior sample.

 But they use a limited set of chosen parameter values and we would like to verify those claims over a more comprehensive range of those.

 To measure the efficiency of the parallelization scheme, we compare the algorithm to APMC with a simple parallelisation scheme and measure the ratio of the time required for each algorithm to reach an inferred posterior distribution is considered close enough to the theoretical posterior:

 ```
 T(ParApmc, ParMonApmc) = Ta(ParApmc) / Tm(ParMonApmc)
 ```

-We measure that the posterior sample is not biased by ensuring that the value of L2 does not increased compared to the settings where the model run time is independant from the model parameter values, i.e. as the bias factor increases.
+We check that the posterior sample is not biased by ensuring that the value of L2 does not increased compared to the settings where the model run time is independant from the model parameter values, i.e. as the bias factor increases.
 TODO: mesurer le biais avec le modèle gaussien aussi pour tester cet effet du bias factor avec un modèle pas trop facile (pas uniforme).

 The measure of the relative efficiency of MonAPMC over APMC above is defined over a pair of simulation run: one for each algorithm.
 Thus, one such measure requires parameter values for each algorithms.
 We described above how such a pair is parameterized with 5 parameters: `nGen(pair), nAlpha(pair), parallel(pair), stepMax(pair), model(pair)`.
 The model we are using takes additionnal parameters controlling the run time: `biasFactor, meanRunTime and varRunTime`.
 We thus have an 8 dimensional parameter space to explore.

 We sample this parameter space uniformly using a latin hypercube sampling to cover the space efficiently.
 We draw `lhsN` samples and for each run each algorithm with the corresponding parameter values and measure `T(apmc, mon-apmc)` and `L2(mon-apmc)`.

 Fig L2 vs biasFactor

-: A scatter plot of L2 vs biasFactor where each point corresponds to the run of MonAPMC parameterized by the lhs sampling.
+:   A scatter plot of L2 vs biasFactor where each point corresponds to the run
+    of MonAPMC parameterized by the lhs sampling.

 This figure shows that the L2 value remains constant as the bias in the model run time increases.

 Fig T vs K V

 :   3 heatmaps showing respectively the median, 5th and 95th percentile of T

 This figure shows that MonAPMC is at least as efficient as APMC for all sampled values of the parameter space and that it gets better as the parallelism and model run time variance increase, averaged over the other parameter values.

 Fig T vs K nGen

 This figure shows that the advantage of MonAPMC is stronger as the level of parallelism is close to the number of simulations performed per iteration in APMC.

 In what setting is MonAPMC's parallelism scheme actually an advantage?
 Are these conditions interesting in practice?
 How much is gained?
 Case studies accross predefined parameter values representing different settings: computing resources (multi-core laptop with 4 cores, multi-core desktop machine with 16 cores, hi performance cluster ~ 100 cores, grid 1000 cores), model averange run time (toy model to ABM), model run time variance.
 Measure `T(ParApmc, ParMonApmc)` over a full factorial design of these conditions.

 MonAPMC's Memory requirement over the same conditions as before.
 Local memory and memory on each node.